Online Safety Policy

 - Keep a record of attendance.

-- Teachers should communicate with the Headteacher should any interactions not be appropriate or conducive to learning.
+- Teachers should communicate with the Headteacher or DSL should any interactions not be appropriate or conducive to learning.

 - The School’s Safeguarding and Staff Code of Conduct must be adhered to at all times, this includes sessions that may need to be delivered from home.